2024 Design Awards

-All entrants will be notified by April 2021 via email.
-At that time, you will have only 48 hours to correct or finalize any creative credits and descriptions that may or may not have completed when entering.
+All entrants will be notified by mid-April 2024 via email.
+At that time, you will have only 48 hours to correct or finalize any creative credits and descriptions that may or may not have been completed when entering.

 To ensure you don't miss the results notifications, add email@example.com to your address book.

 Award recipients will earn the following recognition of their outstanding work:

 Published in Applied Arts Magazine: Winning entries are featured prominently in the Summer 2024: Photography, Illustration & Design Awards Annual, showcasing the best creative work in the industry.
 The Awards Annual provides winners with valuable exposure and recognition within the creative community and will be received by all winner

 Online Gallery: Showcasing the Winners' work in the Applied Arts Awards online gallery, a digital exhibition of the awarded entries.
 This online presence can increase exposure and visibility for the winners' work.

 Digital Winners' Badge: Winners are granted the right to display the Applied Arts Awards winners' badge on their website, portfolio, or marketing materials.
 This badge serves as a visual mark of distinction and can help enhance their professional reputation.